 Note that, although Windows allows you to change your account name, the name you see on the Start menu may not be your "real" account name.
 If you changed your user account name previously, your real account name is the name used on your account folder in C:\Users.
 This is the name you must use for your account on the BCM server.

-You cannot use a Microsoft account login on Windows 8 and connect to a shared database.
+You cannot use a Microsoft account login on Windows 8 and connect to a shared SQL database.
+You can share a database on Windows 8 if both computers use a Microsoft account logon.